Warranty and Return Rights in Qatar

 What should you NOT do?

 • Do not accept "no returns" for defective products.
-The law protects you regardless of store policy.
+The law overrides any store policy sign.

 • Do not attempt to repair the product yourself if it is under warranty.
-This may void the warranty.
+Self-repair may void the warranty.

 • Do not delay too long.
-Report defects as soon as you discover them.
+Report defects as soon as you discover them to preserve your rights.

 You came here to know your rights — help someone else know theirs.